Npc-coder/re2shield/README.md

 ```

 ## Updates
-### Version 0.1.3
+### Version 0.1.4
-- Added the ability to count the number of patterns in the Re2ShieldDatabase.
-You can now print the Re2Shield object to see the number of compiled patterns.
-- Added an 'overwrite' option to the compile method in Re2Shield.
-If 'overwrite' is False (default), new patterns are added to the existing ones.
-If 'overwrite' is True, new patterns replace the existing ones.
-- Enhanced ID duplication check.
-Now it checks for ID duplication not only among the new patterns but also between the new patterns and the existing ones in the database.
-If a duplicate ID is found and 'overwrite' is False, a ValueError is raised.
+- Simplified the interface for compiling patterns.
+Now the compile method only requires a list of regular expressions.
+It automatically assigns a unique ID to each pattern, starting from 0 and incrementing for each new pattern.
+- Removed the flags parameter from the compile method, as it was not necessary for the functionality of the library.
+Improved the load function to correctly set the id_counter for the loaded Re2Shield object, ensuring that new patterns compiled after loading will have unique IDs.
+- Removed the unnecessary ID duplication check in the compile method, as the new automatic ID assignment guarantees uniqueness.

 Please refer to the [Usage](#usage) section for examples of how to use these new features.

 ## Usage